robot-rumble/docs/source/rumblebot.rst

     Then you can run it with ``./rumblebot``.

 **Please note**: Just because your robots live in the filesystem does not mean that you can import external dependencies.
-Support for third-party packages is on roadmap, but implementing it is a very nuanced challenge.
+Support for third-party packages is on the roadmap, but implementing it is a very nuanced challenge.
 If you really, really need a library, your best bet is to minify it and just include it at the top of your program.

 __ https://lifehacker.com/a-command-line-primer-for-beginners-5633909